-If you’re close with another couple to the point where everyone cuddles, flirting and sexual innuendos with each other are regular, and things even get a little naughty when the wine is flowing, then there is a good chance (but no guarantee) the sexual tension is felt by them too.
-All these markers are just that – good signs that your friends are not as vanilla as you may have thought, and that they might be comfortable swinging with you.
-This doesn’t mean you should throw caution to the wind and just go for it during one of these times.
+Suppose you’re close with another couple to the point where everyone cuddles, flirting and sexual innuendos with each other are regular, and things even get a little naughty when the wine is flowing.
+There is a good chance (but no guarantee) the sexual tension is felt by them too.
+All these markers are just that – good signs that your friends are not as vanilla as you may have thought and that they might be comfortable swinging with you.
+But this possibility doesn’t mean you should throw caution to the wind and go for it during one of these times.

 Your vanilla friends can try swinging without you first

 If some vanilla friends express interest in the lifestyle (maybe they know about your experiences, maybe not), then they can always try swinging on their own terms with swingers other than you.
 You can suggest they join the local swinger dating site to find a couple that interests them.
 Then ask after their experience and see if it’s gone well.
-The first experience is often the most vital, and can create the most strain on a relationship.
-If the vanilla couple hated the initial experience with strangers, then it’s likely they will never see or speak to them again, which is exactly what they want.
+The first experience is often the most vital and can create the most strain on a relationship.
+If the vanilla couple hated the initial experience with strangers, then it’s likely they will never see or speak to them again.
 You don’t want to be the ones with whom they lose contact.

 And they might be worried about the same thing!
 Even if they’re interested in giving it a shot, they’d be right to be concerned about how that might affect your friendship dynamic.

-Remember being vanilla is not a bad thing
+Remember that being vanilla is not a bad thing

-It’s important that you remember that there’s nothing wrong with being vanilla.
-You’re well versed in the lifestyle, so you might not understand why anyone would want to keep themselves closed off from these wonderful experiences.
-But “different strokes for different folks” rings absolutely true here… and not in the way that you might be hoping.
-It’s important that you don’t act holier than thou, more experienced or condescending, towards your vanilla friends while discussing the lifestyle.
+There’s nothing wrong with being vanilla.
+You’re well versed in the lifestyle, so you might not understand why anyone would want to keep themselves closed off from these beautiful experiences.
+But “different strokes for different folks” rings true here… and not in the way that you might be hoping.
+Don’t act holier than thou, more experienced, or condescending towards your vanilla friends while discussing the lifestyle.
 It will only alienate them and lower the chances of them wanting to experiment with any of it, which not only ruins the experience for you but also some potential swinger partners as well!

 As with all sexual experiences, you want to keep things as positive and open as possible!
-This includes before, during and after the experience, whether it happens or not.
+The positive vibe includes before, during, and after, whether it happens or not.
 If you decide to go ahead and ask your friends to try swinging with you, try not to be offended if they decline.
 Remember that this is a big ask.
 The world we live in still has a lot of warming up to do around anything outside of the traditional monogamous relationship.
-People who are open and experimental may still feel some deep rooted shame in sexuality as a whole, let alone something as taboo as sex with multiple partners.
-Don’t be surprised if someone who often touts themselves as woke or kinky is thrown off by the idea of swinging, because it still might just not be their cup of tea.
+People who are open and experimental may still feel some deeply rooted shame in sexuality as a whole, let alone something as taboo as sex with multiple partners.
+Don’t be surprised if someone who often touts themselves as woke or kinky gets thrown off by the idea of swinging because it still might just not be their cup of tea.

-All in all, it’s recommended that you keep your vanilla friends separate from your swinging adventures, and let them warm up to it on their own terms.
-This is a huge leap from the socially acceptable, monogamous sexual intercourse many people are still grappling with – mind the gap!
+All in all, we recommend that you keep your vanilla friends separate from your swinging adventures and let them warm up to it on their own terms.
+This is a massive leap from the socially acceptable, monogamous sexual lifestyle many people still grapple with – mind the gap!